November Juliet Sierra Hotel

 What was life inside a SUBRON6 smokeboat like for 8 officers 6 chief petty officers and 64 men?
 Picture a dimly lit twenty-foot diameter culvert 300 feet long, filled with a maze of exposed piping, ducts, and cabling, looking like everything from a Super-Walmart plumbing department was assembled by a couple dozen OCD 12-year-olds on a sugar high.
 Add in parts from three Home Depot electrical isles and a Burlington Northern locomotive junkyard.
 Now paint it with hot diesel oil and rancid cooking lard, nicotine, aftershave, and spray several full cans of Fabreze eau du Broncos locker room.

 A submarine is an incredibly complex machine.

-But nothing happens, nothing runs without minute-by-minute muscular effort of its living, flesh and blood components, the crew.
+But it is inert machinery -- nothing happens, nothing runs without minute-by-minute muscular effort of its living, flesh and blood components, the crew.
+It is the actions of the crew that make things whir, hiss, rumble and move.
 When subs are built, just enough room is left for the crew to reach the operating equipment and do their jobs.
 Passages leave barely enough room for two men to pass by turning sideways.
 Hard steel handles, valves, pipes, lights and cabinets jut out everywhere.
+Some things are cold metal, some are hot, depending on where in the world's oceans the boat is.
 The crew learn quickly where and when to duck, bob and weave to avoid injury to heads, eyes, elbows and knees.
 For a more humorous look at submarine life, visit and read the recollections of Dex Armstrong, the original After Battery Rat.